loshmis/vanguard-docs/roles-and-permissions.md

 <a name="roles-manage"></a>
 ###Managing Roles

 As it was already mentioned, users with appropriate permissions can add unlimited number of roles, and use them to customise the application.
-More on that can be found in [customisation](customisation) section.
+More on that can be found in [working with permissions](working-with-permissions.html) section.

 Form for adding new role, and editing existing roles, is provided below.